-To ensure that the jacking forces are distributed around the circumference of a pipe being jacked, a thrust ring is used to transfer the loads.
+To ensure that the jacking forces are distributed around the circumference of a pipe being jacked, a thrust ring, mounted on the jacking rig, is used to transfer the loads.
 The jacks are interconnected hydraulically to ensure that the thrust from each is the same.
 The number of jacks used may vary because of the pipe size, the strength of the jacking pipes, the length to be installed and the anticipated frictional resistance.